 That’s why it’s so important to define a sales process that best fits you and your company.
+Being able to appropriately balance between wholesale sales and direct-to-consumer sales is a difficult practice that many businesses do not manage to execute properly.
 Whether you’re selling direct to consumers to working with other businesses, don’t forget that your sales efforts may be the very first time someone has direct contact with your organization.
 You want to build an individual relationship with your potential clients while taking the time to establish credibility, expertise, and most importantly, a clear understanding of what the customer needs.

 - What do want as the end result?
 Don’t get stuck on that first contact.
 Work your way through to the desired outcome.
 For many organizations, the big one will be loyal customers who keep coming back.
 You can include others end goals in this process, too, like getting an email address or closing a single sale.
 Whatever the end result, start from where you want to go and work backwards to identify different steps along the way.

 - How will they find you?
 You have a target and an idea of how you’ll connect (e.g., online, in person).
 Now you need to figure out how to engage and start the conversation.
 At this moment, you’re sitting at the top of the funnel.
 One of two things tends to happen: (1) potential customers know they have a problem and are looking for a solution; or (2) the potential customer has no idea they have a problem and they aren’t looking for a solution.
 In both cases, you need to make an effort to educate both types of customers to create a potential connection.